↓

 Mass Shootings 1980 thru 2018 by Circumstance

 Even sullied terms can be analyzed.
 We came across a quality study that looks at “mass [not-just-public] shootings” and paints a not-quite-alarming story.
 Main Take-aways As defined more broadly herein: Mass shootings are not steadily increasing and are decreasing as a function of population.
 Most mass shootings are in private residences and are “family related.”
 Assault weapons are a minority share of guns used.
-A third of assailants had mental health issues, higher than the general population but lower than mass public Public and non-public The term “mass public shooting” has had a multi-decade, criminology-derived definition (4+ dead, not including the perp, in a single public place).
-These events, tragic as they are, are very rare; and in terms of dead people, they account for a fraction of a fraction of gun homicides each year.
-This fact has proved so inconvenient to some activist groups (including some activist media) that … Continue reading →
+A third of assailants had mental health issues, higher than the general population but lower than mass public.
+Mass shootings can have a profound impact on an individual’s mental health, whether directly affected or not.
+The senseless violence and loss of life can cause individuals to feel anxious, depressed, or traumatized.
+For some, it may trigger feelings of grief, anger, and helplessness.
+In the aftermath of a mass shooting, it’s important to seek professional help if you are experiencing any of these symptoms.
+Many detox locations … Continue reading →

 Posted in Mass Shootings | Tagged mass shootings | 4 Replies